 Foreigners married to Indians, dependents of foreign diplomats, and foreign nationals stuck in neighboring countries who wish to return to their country through India can also travel to the country.
 Anyone that falls under those categories needs to obtain a new business visa or employment visa from Indian posts abroad, and those who already have long-term valid visas for multiple entry purposes would have to re-validate them.

-India currently has bilateral travel bubble arrangements with 25 countries– Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, Maldives, Nepal, Netherlands, Nigeria, Oman, Qatar, Russia, Rwanda, Tanzania, Ukraine, the UAE, the UK and the USA.
-Russia is the latest addition to the list, and to-and-fro flights are expected to start from 17 February.
+India currently has bilateral travel bubble arrangements with 27 countries– Afghanistan, Bahrain, Bangladesh, Bhutan, Canada, Ethiopia, France, Germany, Iraq, Japan, Kenya, Kuwait, Maldives, Nepal, Netherlands, Nigeria, Oman, Qatar, Russia, Rwanda, Seychelles, Tanzania, Ukraine, the UAE, the UK, the USA, and Uzbekistan.
+Seychelles and Uzbekistan are the latest additions to the list, and to-and-fro flights are expected to start from 17 February.

-A release dated October 21 permits all foreigners (including those in the travel bubble countries) to travel to India on all visas except for tourist visas.
+All foreigners (including those in the travel bubble countries) are allowed to travel to India on any visa, except for tourist visas.
 Nepal and Bhutan nationals can travel to India from any other third country.

 The current update of Vande Bharat Mission

 The Vande Bharat Mission started on May 6th to help foreigners in India return home and help Indian nationals head back.
 Over 68 lakhs of stranded people have been brought in or flown back to their country through international Vande Bharat flights.
 Currently, the eighth phase of the mission is underway and is going to extend till March 2021.